thoughtbot/dotfiles/README.md

     highlight NonText guibg=#060606
     highlight Folded  guibg=#0A0A0A guifg=#9090D0

+If you want to use your own `.vimrc` or `.vimrc.bundles` file.
+You can create your own `vimrc` or `vimrc.bundles` in your `~/dotfiles-local` folder and run `rcup`.
+Since `rcup` gives precedence to personal overrides, it will overwrite the files being symlinked to the ones you have in your `~/dotfiles-local`.

 If you don't wish to install a vim plugin from the default set of vim plugins in `.vimrc.bundles`, you can ignore the plugin by calling it out with `UnPlug` in your `~/.vimrc.bundles.local`.